RezaShahrestani/programme/legacy/git/git1/homework.md

 - `git branch <branch-name>` - to create a new branch named `<branch-name>`
 - `git checkout <branch-name>` - to move to a branch named `<branch-name>`
-- `git add <file_name>` - tell git to start tracking a file and to update what will be commited
+- `git add <file_name>` - tell git to start tracking a file and to update what will be committed
 - `git commit -m "commit_message"` - commit (save) your changes
 - `git push origin <branch-name>` - push (upload) your changes in your current branch to your github repository into the branch named `<branch-name>`.